centminmod/centminmod-matomo/readme.md

 However, as documentation recommends a separate Redis server instance, I opted to install faster performance fork [KeyDB](https://docs.keydb.dev/) server caching that I benchmarked - [redis vs keydb vs dragonfly](https://github.com/centminmod/redis-comparison-benchmarks).
 The KeyDB server installed defaults to listening on `127.0.0.1` on port `7379` but switched it to run on a Unix socket `/run/keydb/keydb.sock`.
 While AlmaLinux/Rocky Rocky EL8/E9 have KeyDB YUM package in EPEL release YUM repo, it will conflict with Redis installed YUM repo package so you can only choose either Redis or KeyDB usually.
 So I decided to custom compile KeyDB server so it can run side by side with default Redis server and adhere to Matomo's recommendations for separate caching server instances.

 Same backend defined as chained with `array` and `redis` backend as KeyDB is a Redis fork.
-And defined a KeyDB Unix socket file configuration
+And defined a KeyDB Unix socket file configuration added to `/home/nginx/domains/u.domain.com/public/config/config.ini.php`

 ```
 [ChainedCache]